 “Whenever we were thinking outside of the box, we’d remind ourselves, ‘What did Mandy say about this?'” -Peter Graves, Phoenix, AZ, trip to Rome and Venice

 Who am I?
 A travel and culture journalist, I write frequently about Rome and Italy for publications including Fodor’s, the BBC, National Geographic Traveler, New York Times, and Travel Channel, among others.
-(There’s also my blog and e-book, of course).
-After living in Rome for more than four years, I now live in London, where I continue to travel to Italy frequently.
-(More on why you should trust me with your trip below!).
+(There’s also my blog and book, of course).
+I’ve also hosted documentaries and videos for the History Channel, Netflix and BBC Travel on Italy and Italian history.
+After living in Rome for more than four years, I now live in Switzerland, where I continue to travel to Italy several times a year.
+(More on why you can trust me with your trip below!).

 The classic consulting session